 - If making ahead, you can cover and refrigerate, unbaked up to 2 days.
 When you cover, use parchment or wax paper between the spaghetti and aluminum foil.
 Aluminum foil can react with the tomatoes.

-- The meat sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about 3 months.
+- The meat sauce can be made in advance and should last in your refrigerator up to 3 days and in your freezer for about three months.
 We recommend using freezer-safe glass containers, or double layers of freezer bags to store sauces.
-To thaw, simply leave it overnight in the refrigerator.
+To thaw, leave it overnight in the refrigerator.